 Do you eat the skin on salmon?

-I've had readers ask this about previous salmon recipes, and the answer is yes!
 In general, salmon skin is considered safe to eat.
 Salmon skin contains more of the same minerals and nutrients found in salmon.
 You do want to consider the source and quality of the fish you are buying, however, before deciding if you will keep the skin on or off for this recipe.

 Personally, I love cooking with the skin on.
 It lends such a lovely crispy texture to the dish, and helps bring out the seasoning even more.